 The useful lives of property, plant and equipment will periodically be revised to reflect any changes in circumstances since the previous assessment.
 An analysis performed at the beginning of 2015 determined that the existing depreciation rates do not reflect estimated useful life of these assets in the accounting records.
-Taking into account the current capacity utilisation and the assessment of assets used in future periods, and based on the experience with similar hotels and market practice, the remaining useful life of building components was changed to 5-60 years.
-Useful life was assessed for equipment and other assets also as described in policy in note 2.3.
+Taking into account the current capacity utilisation and the assessment of assets used in future periods, and based on the experience with similar hotels and market practice, the remaining useful life of building components was changed to weighted average of 12 years.